 Establish a policy about visiting the museum gift shop.
 Decide if, when, and how long your group will visit the store.
 The gift shop area is small; we allow a maximum of 20 students in the gift shop at any one time.
 Chaperones must supervise students.

 Grab bags are available for $2 each and can be made to fit your theme for the day.
-Call the museum gift shop at 785.864.4450 to order.
-Checks for grab bags should be made out to the KU Natural History Museum Gift Shop and given directly to Visitor Services.
+Call 785.864.4450 to order.
+Payment can be made by cash, check (made out to Fossilogics) or credit card, and should be given directly to gift shop staff.